Table of Contents

 For providers that are facing civil or criminal charges, we provide strategic and cost-effective healthcare fraud defense.
-Our experience includes representing providers nationwide in grand jury proceedings, pre-trial proceedings, and state and federal trials and appeals.
+Our experience as health care lawyers includes representing providers nationwide in grand jury proceedings, pre-trial proceedings, and state and federal trials and appeals.

 Business Disputes and Litigation

 Along with representing health care providers in state and federal enforcement litigation, we represent clients in private civil litigation as well.
 This includes business disputes and litigation involving breach of contract claims, joint ventures, and other issues.
 While it will be necessary to take these cases to trial in some circumstances, our healthcare attorneys have had significant success securing favorable out-of-court resolutions for our clients in most cases.